flatlanderone/flatlander-modding/readme.md

 ## Tester's Delight On Spawn

-Adds Tester's Delight on spawn for testing.
+Adds to inventory the Tester's Delight note on first spawn.
+Reading the note adds an assortment of dev items.

 https://github.com/flatlanderone/flatlander-modding/tree/main/Utilities/TestersDelightOnSpawn

 ## Bigger Crafting Bundle

-Adds a more complete crafting bundle for testing.
+Adds to inventory a more complete crafting bundle on first spawn.
+See bigger_crafting_bundle.jpg in the Images folder.

 https://github.com/flatlanderone/flatlander-modding/tree/main/Utilities/BiggerCraftingBundle